sherlock-audit/2023-02-blueberry-judging/README.md

 `HardVault/SoftVault#withdraw` should also return the fee paid to the vault, so that it can be accounted for.

-# Issue H-13: IchiLpOracle is extemely easy to manipulate due to how IchiVault calculates underlying token balances
+# Issue H-10: IchiLpOracle is extemely easy to manipulate due to how IchiVault calculates underlying token balances

 Source: https://github.com/sherlock-audit/2023-02-blueberry-judging/issues/20

 ## Found by
-banditx0x, psy4n0n, obront, 0x52, carrot, cergyk, ctf\_sec
+carrot, obront, ctf\_sec, cergyk, banditx0x, psy4n0n, 0x52

 ## Summary